-This course provides an introduction to research designhow to formulate a research question, identifying primary and secondary hypotheses, distinguish between types of experimental designs and methods to identify bias and flaws in study designs.
-Students work on an actual study as they learn to develop inclusions and exclusion criteria, identify outcome measures, and provide rationale for choices.
+This course provides an introduction to research design How to formulate a research question, identifying primary and secondary hypotheses, distinguish between types of experimental designs and methods to identify bias and flaws in study designs.
+Students develop a study proposal as they learn to develop inclusions and exclusion criteria, identify outcome measures, and provide rationale for choices.
 At the end of the course, students will have developed a complete research protocol.

-RES 530 - Conducting Clinical Research (2 credits)
+RES 530 - Conducting Clinical Research

 The course includes practical aspects of conducting clinical trials/research, including topics on how to conduct a clinical trial based on a sound protocol, participant recruitment, participant screening, retention and adherence, blinding, and outcome measures.
-It will further include basics of data collection and management.
+Additionally, this course teaches the basics of data collection and management.